-Georgia State University Library’s Special Collections and Archives collects and preserves unique and rare historical materials in selected subject areas.
+Located on the Atlanta Campus, Georgia State University Library’s Special Collections and Archives collects and preserves unique and rare historical materials in selected subject areas.
 The department promotes the use of these materials by the Georgia State University community, scholars and the public.
 Its goal is to advance scholarship and to further the educational, research and service missions of the university.

 About the Collections

 Many of the collections consist of records of organizations or papers of individuals documenting the twentieth and twenty-first century American South.
 Subject strengths of Special Collections and Archives include the heritage of workers and their unions in the South and elsewhere (Southern Labor Archives, Archives of the International Association of Machinists and Aerospace Workers), American popular music and culture (Johnny Mercer Collection, Popular Music & Culture Collection), efforts to ratify the Equal Rights Amendment (ERA) in Georgia and the second wave of the women’s movement (Donna Novak Coles Georgia Women’s Movement Archives), regional and national efforts to ratify the ERA and the second wave of the women’s movement (Lucy Hargrett Draper Collections on Women’s Rights, Advocacy and the Law), women-centered and LGBTQ activist and advocacy activities in Georgia and the Southeast (Archives for Research on Women and Gender), and other social movements, especially in Georgia (Social Change Collection).
 Georgia’s political heritage is documented in several of the collections as well as the Georgia Government Documentation Project.

 The department also houses the Georgia State University Archives, consisting of records of University offices, deliberative bodies, and organizations, as well as resources on GSU history.